-The Extraordinary General Assembly may only take decisions if a quorum of at least three quarters of the members of the Council is present or represented by proxy.
-If this condition is not met, the Assembly is reconvened fifteen days later.
-In this instance a quorum is reached if one-half the members are present or represented by proxy, but only regarding items on the agenda of the previous Assembly.
+An Extraordinary General Assembly may only take decisions if a quorum of at least three quarters of the members of the Council is present or represented by proxies.
+If this condition is not met, the Extraordinary General Assembly is reconvened fifteen days later.
+In this instance a quorum is reached if one-half of the members are present or represented by proxy, but only regarding items on the agenda of the previous Extraordinary General Assembly.